 Does taking out direct payday loans give you more control than using a broker?

 We are lucky that there is more choice than ever for consumers looking for short-term loans.
 Although the world of online loans can seem a little daunting, it's actually easier than you think to do a little research of your own and apply for a payday loan direct with a lender.

-Most payday lenders will provide useful tools like payday loan calculators, FAQs, debt and financial management advice and eligibility criteria, to help borrowers make their decisions.
+Most payday lenders will provide useful tools like payday loan calculators, FAQs, debt and financial management guidance and eligibility criteria, to help borrowers make their decisions.
 Using brokers is usually unnecessary and can cost you dearly in fees.

 And finally...if you decide that a payday loan may solve your financial emergency, make sure you go with a responsible lender

 Taking care to check whether a lender is FCA-authorised is the first step to ensuring you are dealing with a responsible lender.
 Other clues will be thorough credit and affordability checks before lending, as well as a supportive approach to customer service for those who might be struggling to make their repayment commitments.

 With the cost of living ever-increasing and many people still struggling to make ends meet on a regular basis, hundreds of thousands of working people will find themselves in a financial emergency this year.
 It's important to realise that you're not alone.
 You also have choices.
 We hope you find the right solution to return some financial calm to your life.

 We do all we can to bring you interesting, practical and valuable information.
 However, please understand the following: